-Provide students with a safe and brave space to voice opinions and concerns on current social justice issues impacting women and the LGBTQ community.
+- Create community for students, staff by providing the campus with a safe and brave space to voice opinions and concerns on current social justice issues impacting women and the LGBTQIA+ community

-Provide resources & referrals on women’s and LGBTQ health.
+- Provide resources & referrals on women’s and LGBTQIA+ health

-Educate students and UMass Dartmouth community on women’s and LGBTQ history as well as current issues.
+- Educate students and UMass Dartmouth community on women’s and LGBTQIA+ history as well as current issues

-Provide diverse programing to educate the UMass Dartmouth community about issues of inequity and social justice.
+- Provide intersectional programing to educate the UMass Dartmouth community about issues of structural inequity and marginalization